Britney: Piece of Me: Concert synopsis

 The show begins with a video of a young Spears dancing throughout her childhood home in Louisiana, dreaming of being a performer one day.
 In a flashback montage, clips of Spears's past performances are displayed.
 As this comes to an end, the curtains draw open and Spears and her dancers kick off the show with "Work Bitch".
 For this performance, Spears enters the stage in a globe-like cage from above.
 The show continues with a performance of "Womanizer".
 After this, Spears formally welcomes her audience to the show.
 She then asks the audience to count to three with her, leading into a performance of "3" and concluding the first segment of the show.

 The next segment of the show began with a clip of Spears dressed as an angel, reading a poem to the audience.
 Spears then enters the stage harnessed in the air and dressed in angel wings, leading into a performance of "Everytime".
 During this performance, white flowers and petals resembling snow fall on the stage.
 Following this, the dancers join Spears, who is dressed in a black leotard, for a medley of "...Baby One More Time" and "Oops!...
 I Did It Again", with a dance break and rope routine integrated into the segment.

 Following this, another montage begins to play, featuring a mixture of Spears's videos throughout her career.
 This is followed by a performance of "Me Against the Music", where the wooden stage props and choreography are reminiscent of the original music video.
 After this, a medley of songs from Blackout begins, with performances of "Gimme More" and "Break the Ice".
 The medley then incorporates the song "Piece of Me" after a dance break, where Britney tries to escape her dancers, who are imitating the paparazzi throughout.

 The next video interlude incorporates the song "Scream & Shout" and features will.i.am.
 Spears then goes on to perform "Boys" and, after a short speech to the audience, "Perfume".

 "Get Naked (I Got a Plan)" (Interlude) introduces the fifth segment.
 It starts with Spears dancing on a pole to "I'm a Slave 4 U", surrounded by her female dancers that are playing in a fountain.
 In the earlier shows, Spears sat on a throne surrounded by her female dancers, instead of the pole routine that was seen on later dates.
 After this, Spears performs "Freakshow", while she and her female dancers search for a "victim" willing to participate from the audience.
-Notable participants in this segment have been Nicole Richie, A. J. McLean, Mario Lopez, Kathy Griffin, Tyson Beckford, Perez Hilton, Lance Bass, Dolph Ziggler, and Adore Delano.
+Notable participants in this segment have been Nicole Richie, AJ McLean, Mario Lopez, Kathy Griffin, Tyson Beckford, Perez Hilton, Lance Bass, Dolph Ziggler, and Adore Delano.
 In this performance, Spears walks the participant while they wear a leash and spanks them with a whip, creating a BDSM scenario.
 After the song, she signs a T-shirt for the fan and thanks them for participating.
 Spears then performs "Do Somethin'", where she and her male dancers perform choreography with chairs.